-Uncontested or "simplified" divorces are available to couples with or without children and are generally much less expensive than contested divorces.
-Washington offers a simplified process for uncontested divorces if spouses can agree on all issues in their divorce—divorce courts in the Evergreen State refer to this simplified process as a "divorce by agreement."
+Uncontested divorces are available to couples with or without children and are generally much less expensive than contested divorces.
+Washington offers a simplified process for uncontested divorces if spouses can agree on all issues in their divorce.
+This process is also referred to as a "divorce by agreement."

 With a divorce by agreement, the spouses must agree on all divorce-related issues, including child custody and child support, if children are involved.
 If you are unable to agree on any significant issue relating to the divorce, your case is "contested," which means you'll have to go to trial and allow a judge to resolve your disputes.